Disable LazyLoad on specific images

-You can use the field in the plugin settings to exclude images and iframes from LazyLoad:
+You can use the Excluded images or iframes field in the plugin settings to disable lazyloading on images and background images.

 If you would like to exclude the following image: